CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/lab09-gettingstarted.md

 ## Explanation of Components

-1. **Azure Container Instances (ACI)**: This is the primary service used in the lab to deploy Docker containers.
+1. **Azure Container Instances (ACI):**  This is the primary service used in the lab to deploy Docker containers.
 ACI allows you to run containers without having to manage the underlying virtual machines or infrastructure.

-2. **Docker Image**: A container image is used as the basis for the Azure Container Instance deployment.
+2. **Docker Image:** A container image is used as the basis for the Azure Container Instance deployment.

-3. **Networking and DNS Configuration**: When deploying the container, networking settings are configured, including assigning a unique DNS name label.
+3. **Networking and DNS Configuration:** When deploying the container, networking settings are configured, including assigning a unique DNS name label.

-4. **Logs**: Once the container is deployed, logs are generated to track the behavior and requests of the application.
+4. **Logs:** Once the container is deployed, logs are generated to track the behavior and requests of the application.

 ## Exercise 3: Implement Azure Container Apps

-1. **Creating and Configuring an Azure Container App**: This involves specifying the Azure subscription, resource group, and container app name.
+1. **Creating and Configuring an Azure Container App:** This involves specifying the Azure subscription, resource group, and container app name.
 You also create a new environment for the app, which provides the necessary infrastructure and services to run the containers.

-2. **Deploying a Sample Container Image**: After setting up the environment, you deploy a simple container image (a "Hello World" application) to the Azure Container App.
+2. **Deploying a Sample Container Image:** After setting up the environment, you deploy a simple container image (a "Hello World" application) to the Azure Container App.

-3. **Verifying the Deployment**: Once the container app is deployed, you test and verify its functionality by accessing the application through a URL provided by Azure.
+3. **Verifying the Deployment:** Once the container app is deployed, you test and verify its functionality by accessing the application through a URL provided by Azure.

 ## Architecture diagram